 A couple of notes about changing things up.
 I also love this sauce in a less traditional, gluten free, presentation.
 If you’re avoiding wheat, try it with brown rice.
 It won’t provide exactly the same experience, but it’s still really delicious.
 I confess, I’ve been known to pretend that it’s chili and just eat it straight up.
 It’s completely gluten free that way 🙂

 Pin This Easy Ragu Recipe To Save It For

 I used prosciutto in the instructions, but pancetta or even bacon could easily be used in its place.
 If you use American bacon, it will be smokier and saltier, so make sure you are really careful before adding salt as the parmesan is salty also.
 You could use a combination of pork and beef for the ground meat.
 And, be prepared, this is not a tomato based sauce, it will not be tomatoey.
 (Is that a word?)

 Finally, a traditional Italian presentation would include tagliatelle.
 Italian chefs would never serve a ragu with a small noodle like spaghetti – they feel that this hearty sauce needs a grand noodle to “stick” to.
 I prefer the rigatoni and think the combination is divine and the rigatoni gives it plenty of place to “stick”.
+(You know, before it gets IN MY BELLY!)
 By the same token, if you have access to fresh tagliatelle, DO IT!
-It will be the most amazing thing you’ve put in your belly lately.
+It will be the most amazing thing that’s crossed your lips.
 Promise.